How To Add Currency Conversion In WordPress

 • Widgetized currency table and converter

-• Supports integration with a number of e-commerce plugins like WooCommerce, WP-eCommerce and Easy Digital Downloads.
+• Supports integration with a number of e-store plugins like WP-eCommerce and Easy Digital Downloads.

-Note: This plugin requires your server to be running PHP 5.3.0 or later.
-Do not install this plugin if you currently have an older version of PHP installed.
-Ask your web host to upgrade your PHP.
+Note: This plugin needs PHP 5.3.0 or later.
+Do not install this plugin if you are running an older version of PHP.
+Alternatively, ask your web host to check and upgrade your PHP.

-You can install the plugin from your WordPress admin area by searching for “currencyr” in the Plugins screen and clicking the ”Install Now” button …
+You can install the plugin from your WordPress dashboard by searching for “currencyr” in the Plugins area and clicking “Install Now” …

 WordPress Plugin - Currencyr